mbacchi/lambda-edge-cloudfront-terraform/README.md

 If you don't see the output you expect, i.e. the GitHub user information, there are a couple ways to find problems.

-1. Open the Developer Console in Chrome (or whatever browser you are using)
+1. Open the Developer Console in Chrome (or whatever browser you are using).
+   Reload the page and see if there are any errors in the console.log.
 2. Go to AWS CloudWatch Logs, open the Log Group `/aws/lambda/us-east-1.viewer_request_lambda` or `/aws/lambda/us-east-1.origin_response_lambda`, and view the recent logs, to see if there are server side errors.

 ## Tearing down the infrastructure